dyninst/dyninst/docs/dyninstAPI/public/BPatch_flowGraph.h.rst

   .. cpp:function:: bool getEntryBasicBlock(BPatch_Vector<BPatch_basicBlock*> &blocks)

-    returns the vector of entry basic blocks to CFG
+    Returns the basic blocks that are entry points in the control flow graph.

   .. cpp:function:: bool getExitBasicBlock(BPatch_Vector<BPatch_basicBlock*> &blocks)

-    returns the vector of exit basic blocks to CFG
+    Returns the basic blocks that are the exit basic blocks from the control flow graph.
+    That is, those are the basic blocks that contains the instruction for returning from the function.

   .. cpp:function:: BPatch_basicBlock *findBlockByAddr(Dyninst::Address addr)